Haas remove Russian driver Nikita Mazepin despite FIA ruling

-Mazepin, whose father was pictured with Vladimir Putin in January, was the only Russian driver on the grid
+Mazepin, whose father was pictured with Vladimir Putin in January, said his offer to Haas to race under the conditions proposed by the FIA has been ‘completely ignored’

-Russian driver Nikita Mazepin has been removed from Haas’s racing line-up for the upcoming Formula 1 season, the team has confirmed.
+Russian driver Nikita Mazepin has been sacked by Haas ahead of the upcoming Formula 1 season, with the team also confirming that they have terminated their contract with title sponsor Uralkali with immediate effect.

 Mazepin’s position had become increasingly uncertain during Russia’s continued invasion of Ukraine, even after the FIA ruled that the 23-year-old would be allowed to continue racing under a neutral flag following an emergency meeting earlier this week.